mihaigalos/miniboot/README.md

 CAT24M01 32kByte external EEPROM was used.

 # Usage
+`make install`

-`make install` will produce the miniboot.hex file you can then flash to your Arduino.
+This will produce the miniboot.hex file you can then flash to your Arduino.
 The bootloader automatically starts on a reset and looks for an I2C device at address 0x50 (CAT24M01's default address).

 It then reads the length of the data and it starts reflashing the microcontroller with the information